Skip to product information

 2008 Solo exhibition at Uchiyama Gallery in Sasayama

-In 2009, he was selected for the 26th Exhibition of Tea Ceremony Art sponsored by the Tanabe Museum of Art with his Tamba Kohiki tea bowl.
+In 2009, his Tanba Kohiki tea bowl was selected for the 26th Tea Ceremony Art Exhibition sponsored by the Tanabe Museum of Art.

 In 2010, he was selected for the 27th Exhibition of Tea Ceremony Art sponsored by the Tanabe Museum of Art with his Tamba Tsutsuga tea bowl.